MKesenheimer/fault-injection-library/docs/cli.md

 ## pulse-calibration

-A small tool to calibrate the digital-to-analog converter of the Pulse Shaping expansion board.
+A small tool to calibrate the digital-to-analog converter of the pulse-shaping expansion board.

 ```bash
 pulse-calibration --help